-Singapore Changi Airport has become the airport of the year for fifth consecutive year.
+Singapore Changi Airport has become the airport of the year for the fifth consecutive year.
 The airport is known for its unique and unprecedented airport experiences.
 Changi airport continues to propel forward with greater determination to deploy new and advanced standards to meet the requirements of passengers and airlines.
 There is a plan to increase the airport’s runway capacity and introduce new taxiways.

 2. Tokyo International Airport (Haneda Airport)

-This airport also known as Haneda Airport is the primary base of Japan’s two major domestic airlines (Japan Airlines and All Nippon Airways).
-It moved up to a 2nd place from the last year’s 4th place.
+This airport is also known as Haneda Airport is the primary base of Japan’s two major domestic airlines (Japan Airlines and All Nippon Airways).
+It moved up to 2nd place from the last year’s 4th place.
 It received the World’s Cleanest Airport award and also secured first place in the World’s Best Domestic Airport category for the fifth year in a row.